wengwenchao123/PM-DMNet/README.md

-This is a PyTorch implementation of PM-DMNet: Pattern-Matching Dynamic Memory Network for Traffic Prediction
+This is a PyTorch implementation of **[Pattern-Matching Dynamic Memory Network for Dual-Mode Traffic Prediction)**

 ## Table of Contents